Takahē: Decline of takahē

 The causes of the pre-European decline of takahē were postulated by Williams (1962) and later supported in a detailed report by Mills et al. (1984).
 They held that climate changes were the main cause of the low numbers of takahē before European settlement.
 The environmental conditions prior to the period of European settlement were not suitable for takahē, and eliminated most of the population.
 The rising temperatures were not tolerated by this group of birds.
-Takahē are adapted to alpine grasslands,and the post-glacial era modified those zones, causing a sharp decline in the takahē population.
+Takahē are adapted to alpine grasslands, and the post-glacial era modified those zones, causing a sharp decline in the takahē population.

-Secondly, they suggested that Polynesian settlers arriving about 800–1,000 years ago, bringing dogs and Polynesian rats and hunting takahē for food, started another decline.
+Secondly, they suggested that Polynesian settlers arriving about 800–1,000 years ago, bringing dogs and Polynesian rats (Rattus exulans) and hunting takahē for food, started another decline.
 European settlement in the nineteenth century almost wiped them out through hunting and introducing mammals such as deer which competed for food and predators (e.g. stoats) which preyed on them directly.

 Takahē population, conservation and protection

 After long threats of extinction, South Island takahē now find protection in Fiordland National Park (New Zealand's largest national park).
-However, the species has not made a stable recovery in this habitat since they were rediscovered in 1948.
+However, the species has not made a stable recovery in this habitat since they were rediscovered in November 1948.
 In fact, the takahē population was at 400 before it was reduced to 118 in 1982 due to competition with Fiordland domestic deer.
-Conservationists noticed the threat that deer posed to takahē survival, and the national park now implements deer control by hunting by helicopter.
+Conservationists noticed the threat that deer posed to takahē survival, and the national park has now implemented deer control with hunting by helicopter.

 The rediscovery of the South Island takahē caused great public interest.
 The New Zealand government took immediate action by closing off a remote part of Fiordland National Park to prevent the birds from being bothered.
 However, at the moment of rediscovery, there were different perspectives on how the bird should be conserved.
 At first, the Forest and Bird Society advocated for takahē to be left to work out their own "destiny", but many worried that the takahē would be incapable of making a comeback and thus become extinct like New Zealand's native huia.
 Interventionists then sought to relocate the takahē to "island sanctuaries" and breed them in captivity.
 Ultimately, no action was taken for nearly a decade due to a lack of resources and a desire to avoid conflict.

 The Burwood Takahē Breeding Centre was opened in 1985 at a site near Te Anau.
 The initial approach was to incubate eggs collected from nests and raise them by hand.
-Staff used hand-held puppets that replayed sounds of adult contact calls while feeding and interacting with the chicks, to help avoid the birds becoming "imprinted" on humans.
+Staff used hand-held puppets that replayed sounds of adult contact calls while feeding and interacting with the chicks, to help prevent the birds becoming "imprinted" on humans.
 Fibreglass replicas of adult birds were also placed in areas where the chicks slept.
 These methods were not used after 2011.